Easton Police officer rescues man and dog from pond

 EASTON, Conn.
 (WTNH) — An Easton Police officer rescued a dog and man from Keller Pond Friday evening.

-Officer Anthony Telesco was on a routine patrol at Keller Middle School when he was flagged down by a man who told the officer that his dog fell through the pond.
+Officer Anthony Telesco was on a routine patrol at Keller Middle School when a man flagged him down and told the officer that his dog fell into the pond.

 The Easton Fire Department was called to the scene to perform an ice rescue.
 However, the man tried to save his dog before the fire department arrived and fell through the ice.